Rakdos Madness Pauper Deck Tech & Sideboard Guide

 [cards]{{Duress}}[/cards]

-[card]Duress[/card] is perfect for stripping control decks of their counterspells, getting rid of key removal, or even disrupting combo decks like Moggwarts or Golgari Broodscale before they go off.
+[card]Duress[/card] is perfect for stripping control decks of their counterspells, getting rid of key removal, or even disrupting combo decks like Moggwarts before they go off.
 It won’t hit creatures, but against spell-heavy decks like Jeskai Ephemerate or Tron, it’s an all-star.

 Overall, this sideboard looks well-rounded, giving you tools to handle graveyards, artifacts, wide creature strategies, and spell-heavy decks.
 If you’re expecting a lot of Affinity, Faeries, or Elves in your local meta, this setup seems well-prepared!